Medical Degree Options

 - DO training includes extra work in the musculoskeletal system and in manipulative treatment

-Osteopathic medicine can be a viable alternative for those who are interested in a holistic approach to medicine and also for those whose 'numbers' may make them less likely to break through in the allopathic (MD) admission process.
+Osteopathic medicine can be an attractive option for those who are interested in a holistic approach to medicine and also for those whose metrics may make them less likely to break through in the allopathic (MD) admission process.
+Any student interested in becoming a physician would do well to learn more about osteopathic medicine and see if it’s a good fit for them.

 - What’s the best way to learn about the different specialties I can pursue after medical school?